adrianskelton/adrianproject4/README copy.md

 #### Navigation Bar

-- The navbar is at the top right of every page.
+- The navbar is bootstrap and is at the top right of every page.
 - If the user is logged in or is a guest the menu content changes appropriately.
 - The hamburger menu is applied on media breakpoint of 979px.
 This was when the text from the navbar started going into the family recipe logo and looked cluttered.
 - I kept the menu clean with no additional styling to focus attention on the recipes and content instead.